Rogers, Arkansas: Media

 The daily newspaper in Rogers is the Rogers Morning News, with a special "A section" dedicated to news just for Rogers and surrounding cities.
 The rest of the newspaper is the Northwest Arkansas Democrat-Gazette, the Northwest Arkansas edition of the Arkansas Democrat-Gazette (the "B section" is the regular Democrat-Gazette "A section," complete with front page and masthead).

+Sports

+On July 12, 2023, the United Soccer League announced it had entered into a partnership with USL Arkansas to bring pro men's and women's soccer teams to Northwest Arkansas.
+Led by co-founders Chris Martinovic and Warren Smith, USL Arkansas plans to build a 5,000-seat multi-use stadium in Rogers, just north of the Pinnacle Hills Promenade.
+The men's team is projected to begin play in the USL Championship before the 2026 FIFA World Cup, while the women's team will begin play in the USL Super League in fall of 2026.
+The team will be called Ozark United FC.

 Government

 Rogers operates within the mayor-city council form of government.
 The mayor is elected by a citywide election to serve as the Chief Executive Officer (CEO) of the city by presiding over all city functions, policies, and ordinances.
 Once elected, the mayor also allocates duties to city employees.
 The Rogers mayoral election takes place during the United States presidential election.
 Mayors serve four-year terms and can serve unlimited terms.
 The city council is the unicameral legislative of the City, consisting of eight city council members.
 Also included in the council's duties is balancing the city's budget and passing ordinances.
 Two city council members are elected from each of the city's four wards.
 Since 2011, the mayor of Rogers has been Republican Greg Hines.